SmallWood-D/Roman/problem_definition.md

 ## Problem definition

 MAAPF (Multiple Agent Adversarial path finding) is very similar to the origin problem of [MAPF][1] with one change.
-The path between positions are under threat – meaning there is a possibility of an agent destruction – stop participant in the solution.
+The path between positions are under threat, meaning there is a possibility of an agent destruction.

 ### Terminology
 Graph G = (V, E), graph define the map (area, zone) , and A – agents (a_i).